SimonGCP/studystones/README.md

 ### 🛠️ Under Construction 🛠️
-Studystones is a platform that allows students to help each other study and prepare by allowing them to share resources online into a large repository of resources for others to use.
+Studystones is a platform that allows students study and prepare by allowing them to share and access resources online in a large repository of crowdsourced study material.